Norahamu/FashionRecommendationsSystem/README.md

 ### **Step 3: Model Comparison**
 - Evaluated models using **Accuracy, Precision, Recall, and F1-score**.
-- **SVM achieved high accuracy** in fashion classification.
+- MLPClassifier (Neural Network) outperformed SVM in accuracy and recall.
+-SVM had slightly better precision but was overall less effective in handling complex feature relationships.
+-MLP showed stronger ability to learn deep patterns in the extracted features.

 ### **Step 4: Recommendation System**
-- **Predicted the category of an image using SVM**.
+1-Predict the product category of an image using MLPClassifier (Neural Network).

-- **Recommended similar products from the same category**.
+2-Find similar products within the same category.

-- Recommendations were based on:
+3-Recommendations are based on metadata, including:
   - **Brand Name**
   - **Age Group**
   - **Gender**
   - **Base Color**
   - **Season**

+4-The system suggests products that match the style, color, and category preferences.